wagenaartje/torch-cgd/README.md

 ```

 ## Get started
 You can use ACGD for any competitive losses of the form $\min_x \min_y f(x,y)$, in other words those where one player tries to minimize the loss and another player tries to maximize the loss.
 You can for example use it to replace your conventional loss function such as the `mse` loss with a competitive loss function.
 This can be beneficial because competitive loss functions can stimulate your network to have a more uniform error over the samples.
-The following code blocks show an example of this replacement for a network mapping $y=\sin(x)$.
+The following code blocks show an example of this replacement for a network trying to learn the function $y=\sin(x)$.

-### 1. Original, MSE-based gradient descent
+#### 1. Conventional MSE-based gradient descent
 ```python
 import torch.nn as nn
 import torch